Hike POS Review

 - Advanced user permissions

-- Includes everything in the One Store plan, plus:
+- Includes everything in the Plus Plan, plus:

 - Two register licenses (additional registers are $29 per month)